0

 In a nutshell: Spicy noodles go permanent

 Previously popping up in residencies, Liu Xiaomian's noodles have been very popular, counting none other than Nigella Lawson among their fans.
 Run by Chongqing expats Liu Qian and Charlene Liu, this sees them finally getting a permanent space in Carnaby's Kingly court.
 The menu centres around two dishes - Xiaomian wheat noodles in an aromatic and spicy broth and a hot and sour glass noodle dish with new pig's trotter noodles making the menu too.
-If you're yet to try their noodles - then now's the time.
+It has a new fan in The Sunday Times' Charlotte Ivers who says "I’ll definitely be back a fourth time."

 More about Liu Xiaomian